UN team heads to Ukraine’s Zaporizhzhia nuclear plant amid Russian strikes nearby

 Mr Kuleba urged Sweden to provide weapons such as howitzers and shells.
 “Every euro, every bullet, every shell matters,” he said.

-Germany will also send more weapons to Ukraine in the coming weeks and help build up the country’s artillery and air defence capacities, Chancellor Olaf Scholz told a conference in Prague, where he also reaffirmed Berlin’s support for Ukraine and several other ex-Soviet republics to join the European Union.
+Germany will also send more weapons to Ukraine in the coming weeks to help build up the country’s artillery and air defence capacities, chancellor Olaf Scholz told a conference in Prague, where he also reaffirmed Berlin’s support for Ukraine and several other ex-Soviet republics to join the European Union.

 Register for free to continue reading